matthewdimatteo/helloworld/basics00_helloworld.md

 print() requires the following values, in order, separated by commas:

-the text to print (inside quotes), the x coordinate of the screen location to print the text, the y coordinate
+The text to print (inside quotes), the x coordinate of the screen location to print the text, the y coordinate
-optionally, a fourth value can be given to specify the text color, as a numeric value from 0-15 (default is gray: 6)
+Optionally, a fourth value can be given to specify the text color, as a numeric value from 0-15 (default is gray: 6)

-refer to the PICO-8 cheat sheet for color codes: https://www.lexaloffle.com/bbs/files/16585/PICO-8_CheatSheet_0111Gm_4k.png
+Refer to the PICO-8 cheat sheet for color codes: https://www.lexaloffle.com/bbs/files/16585/PICO-8_CheatSheet_0111Gm_4k.png
 print() function reference: https://pico-8.fandom.com/wiki/Print